 In no particular order, last checked May 4, 2014...

 The local gay/lesbian/bisexual/transgendered group, the Pride Centre of Edmonton, has an excellent site.
 I cannot recommend Edmonton's branch of Illusions, as the current president is a convicted child pornographer who is doing as little outreach and Winterfest activity as possible, and is attempting to bully others into his personal beliefs.
-However, the Calgary branch has no such issues.
+However, the Calgary branch has few such issues.
 Political interests can be followed at the Trans Equality Society of Alberta.
 The Imperial Sovereign Court of the Wild Rose is Edmonton's link to the local drag community.
 OUTreach Edmonton at the U of A meets monthly, are sincere about what they're doing, and have a progressive website.
 The Jasper Pride group deals with the central Rockies, and the Bow Valley Community serves the Banff and Canmore region of Alberta.
 Winnipeg's Masquerade socializes the second Friday of every month and really have their act together.
 Toronto's Xpressions group is strong, active, has a very spiffy site, and are associated with Kingston's Spring Fling.
 The girls in Vancouver's Cornbury Society also have a good-looking, very informative website.
 And Regina's got it together with their Gay&Lesbian Community Club.

 I was one of two club members featured in SEE Magazine's 2002 article on local crossdressers; the interview was interesting, and the photo shoot was a blast.
 A more recent Sun article in 2016 showed my image as a lead photo; this is the Real Me, folks!
-And Mike Ross at Gig City had some fun with this writeup on the 2017 Big Valley Jamboree parade.
+Mike Ross at Gig City had some fun with this writeup on the 2017 Big Valley Jamboree parade.

 As well, I use the word "tranny" to describe what I'm doing, and don't find it offensive.
 Justin Bond made some pithy comments on the subject; I couldn't agree more.
 Julia Serano has written an interesting essay and glossary on the terminology.
 Riki Wilchins, in the Advocate, also refers to the term as important.
+And Joshua Ferguson makes several good points about non-binary transpeople in this Huffington Post article (though I don't agree with all his opinions on pronouns).

 Sister Mercy, also known locally as Mercedes Allen, has put together an Alberta Trans website, and has recently rewritten an excellent History of Transgenderism.
 I've found the Digital Transgender Archive to be just as informative, as well.